Blood transfusion (BT) therapy involves transfusing whole blood or blood components (specific portion or fraction of blood lacking in the patient).

 Haemolytic reaction – it is caused by infusion of incompatible blood products.

 - Low back pain (first sign).
-This is due to inflammatory response of the kidneys to incompatible blood.
+This is due to the inflammatory response of the kidneys to incompatible blood.

 - Feeling of fullness